RESILIENT PEOPLE PODCAST

 FEBRUARY 4TH, 2021 | 22:54 | S1:E9

-In 2019, Jim lost his twin brother George to Glioblastoma (also known as GBM), the most aggressive form of brain cancer.
+In this episode, I speak with Dr. Jim Swan, an esteemed cardiologist from Toronto.
+In 2019, Jim lost his twin brother George to Glioblastoma (GBM), the most aggressive form of brain cancer.
 They were 70 years old.
 As fate would have it, only one year later, Jim would be diagnosed with the same deadly disease.

 JANUARY 21ST, 2021 | 24:10 | S1:E8

 Elizabeth Verwey had a major shift in her life when she was 56.
 Her husband whom she had known since she was 17 and married when she was 19 had decided that he wanted out of their seemingly happy marriage.
-She found herself as a single mom and faced her fear of being alone.
-I met Elizabeth, pre-pandemic, in her apartment in Toronto where she shared her story with me.
+Even as a successful and award-winning business mentor, Elizabeth found herself having a fear of being alone in her mid 50s.
+So she followed the advice that she'd give to her clients and she made a list of all of the things that she feared and decided to tackle them one by one.

 JANUARY 7TH, 2021 | 21:38 | S1:E7

-Sixty-year old Lee Silverstein has lived with three different cancers in his lifetime including kidney, colon and liver.
-He created the We Have Cancer podcast to provide information, inspiration and hope.
-As Lee sees it, cancer affects everyone.
 I spoke with him and his wife Linda from their home in Florida.
-In between the laughs, we talked about his resilience, the valuable life lessons he's learned from his dad and why he started a podcast about cancer and the takeaways from his guests.
+In between the laughs, we talked about his resilience, the valuable life lessons on aging that he's learned from his dad and why he started a podcast about cancer.

 DECEMBER 24TH, 2020 | 17:06 | S1:E6